yukas/yukas.github.io/_posts/2015-11-12-notable-features-in-ruby-2-3-0-preview1-explained.markdown

 ## Frozen string literal pragma

-Since string literals will be frozen by default in Ruby 3, `frozen_string_literal` pragma at your disposal to prepare for the future:
+Since string literals will be frozen by default in Ruby 3, the frozen_string_literal pragma is at your disposal to prepare for the future.

 {% highlight ruby %}
 # frozen_string_literal: true